DIY Lavender Vanilla Sugar Scrub Recipe

 DIY Beauty Products with Lavender

 Bonus!
-With this DIY beauty product, you not only get skin that's more healthy and vibrant, but you also receive the wellness benefits of using lavender essential oil.
+With this DIY beauty product, you not only get healthier and more vibrant skin, but you also receive the wellness benefits of lavender essential oil.
 These benefits include eliminating tension, promoting relaxation, relieving pain, and enhancing blood circulation.

 Yes, please!